 Styles of communication can be classified from high- to low-context [35].
-High-context cultures rely on shared experience, implicit messages, nonverbal cues, and the relationship between the two parties to disseminate information [33].
+High-context cultures rely on shared experience, implicit messages, nonverbal cues, the environment, and the relationship between the two parties to disseminate information [33; 196].
 Members of these cultural groups tend to listen with their eyes and focus on how something was said or conveyed [32; 35].
 On the other hand, low-context cultures rely on verbal communication, or what is explicitly stated in the conversation [33].
-Consequently, low-context communicators listen with their ears and focus on what is being said [32; 35].
+Consequently, low-context communicators listen with their ears and focus on what is being said [32; 35; 196].
 Western culture, including the United States, can be classified as a low-context culture.
-On the other hand, groups from collectivistic cultures, such as Asian/ Pacific Islanders, Hispanics, Native Americans, and African Americans, are considered high-context [35].
+On the other hand, groups from collectivistic cultures, such as Asian/Pacific Islanders, Hispanics, Native Americans, and African Americans, are considered high-context [35].
 In one study, older immigrant Korean elders reported minimal communication with a healthcare provider about end-of-life issues [116].
 This trend may be because practitioners assume that Korean and other Asian elders are not comfortable talking about death and dying, based on the cultural belief that discussing death openly invites bad events [166].
 Asian elders tend not to explicitly raise the topic; practitioners should watch for nonverbal cues and resist ascribing this belief to all members of the Asian community.
+The Western biomedical culture emphasizes clear, concise, and precise communications, but this may appear to be brusque and insensitive to patients and families from high-context cultures [196].
+Furthermore, there are some groups, like many Asian groups, who emphasize emotional restraint.
+Coupled with both a reliance on high-context communication styles and an avoidance in discussing end-of-life issues, it brings additional complexities to palliative care and discussion of end-of-life issues [197].
 Clearly, adherence to cultural values influences communication styles.
 Cross-cultural communication is by no means simple, and there is no set of rules by which to abide.
 Instead, promoting culturally sensitive communication is an art that requires practitioners to self-reflect, be self-aware, and be willing to learn.
 Therefore, as practitioners become skilled in noticing nonverbal behaviors and how they relate to their own behaviors and emotions, they will be more able to understand their own level of discomfort and comprehend behavior from a cultural perspective [32].